xiangjun-tan/xiangjun-tan.github.io/index.md

 <!-- {% include_relative _includes/publications.md %} -->
 {% include_relative _includes/publications.md %}
 {% include_relative _includes/services.md %}

-## Github Repo

-- **[Introduction to Quantum Physics and Particle Physics](https://github.com/xiangjun-tan/Introduction-to-Quantum-Physics-and-Particle-Physics):** This book is crafted for enthusiasts from non-physics backgrounds with a foundational understanding of linear algebra and statistics.
-It aims to make quantum mechanics and particle physics accessible to those with a deep curiosity in the subjects.
-The content is currently available in Chinese, and an English version will be released upon completion.
-- **[Solid-State-Physics](https://github.com/xiangjun-tan/Solid-State-Physics):** This repository is a personal archive of my journey through solid-state physics.
-It's a collection of insights and key learnings from my academic pursuits; it also includes my project codes for simulating the material's magnetism with lattice defects.

 ## Education/Research History
 - **University College London:** PhD in Physics, 2025-2029